Dewb/ndi-mod/README.md

    clockwise to add a `+` next to the mod name.
 Hit button 2 to back out, and select **SYSTEM > RESTART** to relaunch with the mod loaded.

 This will add about 3MB of files to `~/dust/code/ndi-mod`.
-To uninstall everything, go to the maiden library, scroll to `ndi-mod` in the installed section, and click **remove**.
+To uninstall everything, disable the mod by reversing the above process, then **SYSTEM > RESTART** again.
+Then, go to the maiden library, scroll to `ndi-mod` in the installed section, and click **remove**.

 ## documentation